tomaspf9/ProyectODIN/README.md

 # Rock Paper Scissors

 -- It's a simple program with all seen in foundamentals.
--- The idea is to play against computer a classic but unoxidable Rock-Paper-Scissors
+-- Challenge computer the classic but unoxidable Rock-Paper-Scissors game and enjoy

 -Tomas.